Editorial photograph of a customer experience strategy review

 What is Salesforce Experience Cloud?

-How is Experience Cloud priced?
+How does Experience Cloud pricing work?

-When does a Login license beat a Member license?
+When does a login license beat a member license?

 Are there hidden costs in Experience Cloud?